tadeaspetak/petite-file-browser/design-document/design-document.md

 ## Backend

 The server will be a plain `express` app.
-For thae sake of simplicity, let's skip a database and store everything in memory instead.
+For the sake of simplicity, let's skip a database and store everything in memory instead.

 Since searching and filtering is required on the client only, a handful of API endpoints will suffice: